dennisXZX/web-developer-notes/Laravel.md

 `php artisan migrate:rollback --step=5` to roll back the last five migrations.

+`php artisan migrate:refresh --step=5` to roll back all of your migrations and then execute the migrate command.

-`php artisan migrate:refresh` to reset and re-run all migrations.
+`php artisan migrate:fresh` to drop all tables from the database and then execute the migrate command.

 `php artisan route:list` to list all the routes.